Eosinophilic ulcer of the oral mucosa

 Eosinophilic ulcer of the oral mucosa (also known as traumatic eosinophilic granuloma) is a condition characterized by an ulcer with an indurated and elevated border.
 The lesion might be tender, fast-growing and the patient often not be aware of any trauma in the area.

 Causes

 It is often associated with trauma.
 However, other causes are suspected, such as drugs, inherent predisposition, immune reaction, or lymphoproliferative disorder.

 Also called T.U.G.S.E.
 Found in parasitic infections of the alimentary canal.
-Symptoms prior to onset of oral ulcers are; constipation, diarrhea, abdomoninal gas and bloating, spastic hiccups, acid reflux and heartburn.
+Symptoms prior to onset of oral ulcers are; constipation, diarrhea, abdominal gas and bloating, spastic hiccups, acid reflux and heartburn.
 Burning mouth syndrome appears as pre-onset symptom of ulcer manifestation.
 Uncotrollable belching is a later symptom associated with a systemic parasitic infection with additional symptoms.